Assignment Book 2019 - 2020

 - Sickness or death in the family.

 Or other such reasons as may be approved by the Board of Education.

-Parents are required to call the nurse (256-4210) the day of their child’s absence.
+Parents, if your child will be absent from school, please call the school (256-4200) the day of their absence.
 UPON RETURNING, THE PARENT IS REQUIRED TO SEND A NOTE ADVISING THE SCHOOL OF THE REASON FOR THE CHILD’S ABSENCE OR TARDINESS.
-When parents pick up their child, they are required to sign-out the student in the Main Office.
+When parents pick up their child, they are required to sign-out the student at the front desk.